 ~ ~ ~

 Allen awoke, groggy.
-It was raining outside, and the water was leaking in through a window in his living room he had left open.
-He stood up to shut it and his blood rushed to his head, pounding as he pushed down on the frame and latched it shut, brushing the water off the wood and onto the floor.
+The snow was fluttering in through a window in his living room he had left open to cool the room.
+He stood up to shut it and his blood rushed to his head, pounding as he pushed down on the frame and latched it shut, brushing the sludge off the wood and onto the floor.
 Rubbing his face, he wandered into the kitchen.
 The kettle was no longer humming, and its screen had gone black.
-Outside the window it was dark, though he could faintly see the uniform brickwork of the wall outlined by ambient light.
+Outside the frosted window it was dark, though he could faintly see the uniform brickwork of the wall outlined by dim streetlights.
 He grabbed his phone off the side of the counter.